-SPA 263 Introduction to Hispanic Film and Culture
+SPA 263 Introduction to Hispanic Film and Culture/GE

-3 cr, 3 lec C An introduction to cultural issues, literary and film theory through the study of Hispanic films.
+An introduction to cultural issues, literary and film theory through the study of Hispanic films.
 This course concentrates on Peninsular Spanish and Latin American productions in order to give the student a better understanding of geographical, historical, and ethnic differences of Hispanics.